Starkian Leadership: The King Who Knelt

 What is a brand, and why does it matter

 And their followers do it again, and again, and again.
-Case in point, their famous Do Not Buy This Jacket campaign.
-In 2011, Yvon Chouinard told his marketing heads that during the upcoming Black Friday sales they were going to spend all of their marketing budget on an educational campaign about the need to curb consumerism.
-The result; a record high in sales for the Patagonia jacket.
+A case in point is their famous Do Not Buy This Jacket campaign.
+In 2011, Yvon Chouinard told his marketing heads that during the upcoming Black Friday sales, they would allocate their entire marketing budget to an educational campaign about the need to curb consumerism.
+The result: A record high in sales of the Patagonia jacket.

 • Brand helps you attract better talent: Studies show (Cleartrace) that 70% of workers are more likely to apply to a sustainable company.
 Nearly half of those polled also said they would take a pay cut to work for an environmentally or socially responsible company.

-• More innovation: Having higher levels of purpose drives innovation by up to 30% (Deloitte).
-Simply put, inspire your employees and they will work more creatively.
-Studies also show more innovative companies outperform the competition.
+• More innovation: Higher levels of purpose drive innovation by up to 30% (Deloitte).
+Simply put, inspire your employees, and they will work more creatively.
+Studies also show that (surprise, surprise) more innovative companies outperform the competition.

-• Higher employee engagement: The average cost of disengaged employees is between $3,400 and $10,000 per year.
+• Higher employee engagement: The average cost of disengaged employees ranges from $3,400 to $10,000 per year.
 This costs companies $350B per annum (Gallup) in the US alone.
 Buck the trend.
 Inspire your people and do better business.

 • More appeal to your target market: Consumers prefer to buy goods from companies that reflect their values and beliefs when possible (Accenture).
 62% of consumers polled said they would choose companies that aligned with their interests.

-• Create a community: Brands who show a strong purpose in the eyes of consumers are recommended 4.5 times more to friends and family (Zeno Group) than brands without.
-Build impact and build yourself a pack of stark-raving fans.
+• Create a community: Brands that show a strong purpose in the eyes of consumers are recommended 4.5 times more to friends and family (Zeno Group) than brands without.
+Build impact and build yourself a pack of raving fans.

 Westeros and Aegon's Conquest

-The problem for Aegon though; is The North builds hardened folk.
-Those who during tough winters walk into the snow to die to leave more food for their families.
+The problem for Aegon, though, is that the North builds hardened folk.
+Those who, during harsh winters, walk into the snow to die to leave more food for their families.

-This is a people, very much like the vikings in our real life history, that want to die with a sword in their hand.
+This is a people, very much like the Vikings in our real-life history, who want to die with a sword in their hand.
 To die an old man in your warm bed would be a disgrace to your name.

 Kneeling Man.

-For 8,000 years his family had reigned as the Kings of Winter.
-And for every one of those 8,000 years, the idea of bending the knee peacefully, and laying down your crown, would be seen as the most craven of acts.
-An act deeming you unfit for the status your family, and unfit to sit at the table of your forefathers in the afterlife.
-He had to choose between his pride, and his people.
+For 8,000 years, his family had reigned as the Kings of Winter.
+And for every one of those 8,000 years, the idea of bending the knee peacefully and laying down your crown would be seen as the most craven of acts.
+An act deeming you unfit for the status of your family, and unworthy to sit at the table of your forefathers in the afterlife.
+He had to choose between his pride and his people.

-If you read the intro to this piece, you know where I sit.
-The story of the King Who Knelt is my favourite leadership story ever told.
-The ultimate act of selflessness and doing what is right, under the most immense societal pressures.
+After reading this piece, it’s obvious where I sit.
+The story of the King Who Knelt is my favourite leadership story: the ultimate act of selflessness and doing what is right under immense societal pressure.
 This is what it means to be a leader, and this is why the banner of House Stark is as strong as ever before, hundreds of years hence.

 The man who passes the sentence should swing the sword.